violet-autumn/ip_address_webapp/README.md

 App is live at this link:

 This is a Python based app which leverages Flask for web serving.
-It lets the user fetch the details for their own IP address or any given IP address.
+It gives the user details about any given IP address.
 The web app leverages [IPQuery Docs API](https://ipquery.gitbook.io/ipquery-docs) to fetch the IP details.

 Following are a few snapshots: